Carvin618/traDSSAT/README.md

 TraDSSAT is a library to easily read and write DSSAT input and output files.

 ## Important:
-The new branch 'exp_rw_fix' only fix the issue of read and write FILEXs.
-Read other files would report errors.
+The new branch 'dev' would include all updates of the code.

 ## Status
 [![Build Status](https://travis-ci.org/julienmalard/traDSSAT.svg?branch=master)](https://travis-ci.org/julienmalard/traDSSAT)